 Absolutely!
 This is something that is becoming very popular now and is a great way to save money and still produce a nice sounding demo.
 Check if your software can save “.OMF” files.

-We have a limited amount of instruments available and generally recommend bringing your own instruments.
-We do, however provide a couple studio instruments at no charge listed on our equipment page.
+We have a limited amount of instruments available and generally recommend bringing your own instruments and amps.
+We do, however provide a couple studio instruments at no charge.

-Yes, check our homepage for new deals or promotions on everything from recording time to duplication.
-The only discounts that we offer on a regular basis are our “block rates”, “New Client” and “referral” discounts.
+The discounts that we offer on a regular basis are our “Block Rates” and “Referral” discounts.

 We have a summer and a winter internship program that provides a hands on experience in a professional recording studio assisting with session setups, level one mixing, and much more.
-The positions are unpaid and require 10-20 hours per week for 10 weeks.
-If interested please send your resume and cover letter to firstname.lastname@example.org or mail it to the studio address 110 Northwest HWY Fox River Grove, IL 60021 RE:Internship Program
+The positions are unpaid and require 4-8 hours per week for 8-12 weeks.

-An engineer is someone who operates the equipment in the studio, works technically with the producer and artist to achieve the best sound with the equipment.
+An engineer is someone who operates the equipment in the studio, works technically with the producer and artist, and achieves the best sound with the equipment.